 In electronic money transfers, message authentication codes (MACs) are employed to ensure information integrity.

-Now, let’s see the types of MACs.
+Now, let’s see the types of message authentication code (MAC) in Cryptography.

 What are the different types of Message Authentication Codes (MACs)?